Allocation of Work and Transfer between Teams

 See also Appendix 1: Checklist for Managers and Workers When Handover is Necessary or Unavoidable.

-- The primary consideration in all case transfer decisions and negotiations must be the needs and best interests of the child/young person and their family.
-Changes of worker must only occur for good reason or when unavoidable and must be recorded an evidenced as part of the child's care plan;
+- The primary consideration in all transfer decisions and negotiations must be the needs and best interests of the child/young person and their family.
+Changes of worker must only occur for good reason or when unavoidable and must be recorded and evidenced as part of the child’s care plan;

-- The number of transfers will be kept to a minimum and wherever possible the child's wishes and feelings will be taken into account;
+- The number of changes will be kept to a minimum and wherever possible the child's wishes and feelings will be taken into account;

-- Transfer of social worker should not be undertaken at the same time as other key events or transitions in a child's life.
+- Where possible transfer of social worker should not be undertaken at the same time as other key events or transitions in a child's life.
 It should also be undertaken prior to key transitions to support planning and preparation;

 - Transfer should not cause delay to social work intervention with families and should not cause delay in the progression of the child's care plan;